mojaloop/helm/thirdparty-simulator/README.md

 # helm/thirdparty-simulator

-Charts for thirdparty simulators and testing
+Charts for testing and simulating thirdparty API scenarios